guangleizpm/course-comparison-chrome-plugin/README.md

 - Select an anchor course from the uploaded/pasted courses
 - View comparison results in the comparison section
 - Switch between "Metadata Issues" and "Lesson Comparison" tabs
+- **In Lesson Comparison view**:
+  - See Unit and Split (Semester) information for each lesson
+  - Unit headers appear when Unit/Split changes between lessons
+  - Each lesson shows its Unit context (format: "Unit: [Title]")
+  - Review lesson children (Activities, Quizzes, Tests) differences
 - Review differences, order issues, and metadata mismatches

 ### Development